WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

+# Server-side rendering: Processing directives on the server

 WordPress has always been built on the foundation of server-side rendering.
 Traditionally, when a user requests a WordPress page, the server processes the PHP code, queries the database, and generates the HTML markup that is sent to the browser.

 In recent years, modern JavaScript frameworks like Vue, React, or Svelte have revolutionized the way we build web applications.
 These frameworks provide reactive and declarative programming models that enable developers to create dynamic, interactive user interfaces with ease.